coreyholt/coreyholt/README.md

 - 👋 Hi, I’m @coreyholt.
 - 🐻 Bear with me.
-I will update this soon.
+I'll sort this out soon!

 <!---
 coreyholt/coreyholt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.